 Preferred stocks are just one popular market segment accessible through ETFs.
-Almost every corner of the global financial landscape can be traded via ETF, and with U.S. interest rates at all time lows, preferred shares and the ETFs associated with them are attracting additional investor attention [see also our visual guide to The Cheapest ETF For Every Investment Objective].
+Almost every corner of the global financial landscape can be traded via ETF, and with U.S. interest rates at all time lows, preferred shares and the ETFs associated with them are attracting additional investor attention.

 What’s the Appeal?

 A preferred share is like a hybrid between a common stock and a bond.
-When you buy preferred shares, you own a piece of the company and in exchange receive fixed dividend payments, which are set at issuance, along with the par value of the preferred stock.
+When you buy preferred shares, you own a piece of the company and in exchange receive fixed dividend payments set at issuance with the par value of the preferred stock.

-- Tax-efficient yield: unlike a bond, the payments you receive are dividends and therefore taxed at a preferential rate to interest income.
+- Tax-efficient yield: Unlike a bond, the payments received are dividends and therefore taxed at a preferential rate to interest income.

-- Predetermined dividend rate: With a preferred share you know what the dividend is.
-Unlike a common share where the dividend rate can be changed at any time, with a preferred share all provisions are laid out at issuance so you know your expected return.
+- Pre-determined dividend rate: With a preferred share you know what the dividend is.
+Unlike a common share whose dividend rate can be changed at any time, with a preferred share all provisions are laid out at issuance so investors know the expected return.
 It is important to note though that there are different types of preferred shares.
-“Rate Reset” preferreds pay a fixed dividend up to the reset date, at which point the company can implement a new rate that will remain in effect until the next reset day [see Visual Guide To Investing In Preferred Stock ETFs].
+“Rate Reset” preferreds pay a fixed dividend up to the reset date, at which point the company can implement a new rate that will remain in effect until the next reset day.

 - Diversification: Preferred shares typically have a low correlation with bonds and common stocks since they are hybrid of the two.

 - Higher Capital Structure Rank: In the event the company goes insolvent, preferred shareholders rank higher than common shareholders in their right to liquidation proceeds.
 Preferred shareholders are also paid out their dividends before common equity holders receive theirs.
 This provides more security than common shares.